-The fight for device relevance Bookmark has been added
+The fight for device relevance has been saved

 The fight for device relevance

 Could the practicality of wearables be a boon for future sales?

 Wearable devices have generated a devoted user base, but they still lag more mature device categories in overall sales.
 However, improving product functionality and network connectivity could support the broader market appeal.

 As competitors relentlessly pursue development, many consumer electronics makers are jostling to secure their own place in consumers’ minds (and hands).

 A key factor determining winners and losers can be how effectively products are integrated with everyday life.
 The more traction a product has with users, usually the less likely it is that the product will be replaced by a competitor’s offering—or simply forgotten.
 Based on a recent Deloitte survey, some newer devices on the market might be ready to surpass more versatile, mature products in terms of relevance.

 Consumption trends across digital devices: Usage vs. penetration